dialog-semiconductor/BLE_SDK6_examples/LPCCSE_92_Hibernation/Readme.md

 ## How to run the example
 ### Setup
 Before launching the Keil project, make sure to link the SDK and project environment using the Python linker script `dlg_make_keil_vx.xxx`.
 More information [here](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).
-1. Start Keil using the `prox_reporter.uvprojx` Keil project file.
+1. Start Keil using the `hibernation_example.uvprojx` Keil project file.

 2. Expand the dialog shown in the red box in the image below.